brunorosilva/todoist-analytics/README.md

 - [ ] Part 4: Drop Streamlit
 Develop a Flask backend and a React frontend for better usage

+- [ ] Part 5: Cloud it up

+- [ ] Part 6: Transform this into a real todoist app (using the API OAuth)

 # Usage

 ## Get your API Key